-NOTE: A properly functioning limit switch should turn off the gas valve when the return is blocked (time depends on how well the return air is blocked).
+A properly functioning limit switch should turn off the gas valve when the return is blocked (time depends on how well the return air is blocked).
 The circulating air and combustion blowers should continue to run when the limit switch opens.

-- 1. Verify the blower door is securely mounted in place and that there is power to the furnace. - 2.
-Block the return airflow to the furnace by installing a closeoff plate in place of or upstream of the filter(s). - Set the thermostat above room temperature and observe the Operating Sequence. - 4.
+- 1. Check the blower door for secure mounting and that there is power to the furnace. - 2.
+Block the return airflow to the furnace by installing a closeoff plate in place of or upstream of the filter(s). - 3.
+Set the thermostat above room temperature and observe the Operating Sequence. - 4.
 Remove the close-off immediately after the limit switch opens.
-If the furnace continues to operate with no return air, set the thermostat below room temperature, shut off power to the furnace, and replace the limit switch.
+If the furnace continues to operate with no return air, set the thermostat below room temperature, shut off the power to the furnace, and replace the limit switch.